matsukky/node_characterai/README.md

 ## Intro

-This repository is inspired by [RichardDorian's unofficial node API](https://github.com/RichardDorian/node-character.ai/).
+This repository is a fork of the [Coloride's characterai repo](https://github.com/realcoloride/node_characterai), itself inspired by [RichardDorian's unofficial node API](https://github.com/RichardDorian/node-character.ai/).
+I pretty maniac of depedencies errors and doesn't need image scrapping for my projects.
-Though, I found it hard to use and it was not really stable and archived.
-So I remade it in javascript.

 **This project is not affiliated with Character AI in any way!
 It is a community project.**
 The purpose of this project is to bring and build projects powered by Character AI.